-Within 90 days of the receipt of an AFC, the SGEx will transmit a written decision regarding the application to the ICANN Board.
-The SGEx may either:
+Within 90 days of the receipt of an AFC, the SG, according to its internal procedures, will transmit a written decision regarding the application to the ICANN Board in which it may either:

-- 1) Accept the proposed Constituency for admission to the Candidate phase of the process by a simple majority vote; - 2) Reject the application by a supermajority (2/3) vote; or - 3) If the SGEx is unable to reach a decision specified in (1) or (2), the SGEx shall notify the Board of such inability.
-Failure to act within the allowed timeframe will be considered by the Board as an inability of the SGEx to reach a decision.
+- 1) Accept the proposed Constituency for admission to the Candidate phase of the process; - 2) Reject the application; or - 3) If the SG is unable to reach a decision specified in (1) or (2), the SG shall notify the Board of such inability.
+Failure to act within the allowed timeframe will be considered by the Board as an inability of the SG to reach a decision.

-During this phase, the SGEx and the application proponents are obligated to engage in collaborative consultation and dialogue with a goal of maximizing mutual collaboration and understanding.
-As part of this process, the SGEx will take into account the public comments regarding the application and will apply the criteria described in Appendix 1.
-In its written submission to the Board, the SGEx will provide the rationale for its decision and include an explanation of the criteria elements that were or were not adequately addressed in the application.
-The written SGEx decision will be publicly posted.
+During this phase, the SG and the application proponents are obligated to engage in collaborative consultation and dialogue with a goal of maximizing mutual collaboration and understanding.
+As part of this process, the SG will take into account the public comments regarding the application and will apply the criteria described in Appendix 1.
+In its written submission to the Board, the SG will provide the rationale for its decision and include an explanation of the criteria elements that were or were not adequately addressed in the application.
+The written SG decision will be publicly posted.